 “Bridges are all over the city, and I was always curious about how they worked,” says Dadig.
 “But I didn’t know there would be such a difference between the number of men and women in the field.”

-Dadig, a member of Mason’s softball team, has pushed herself to excel on the field and in the classroom to show other women and girls that they can accomplish anything they set their minds to.
+Dadig, a member of Mason’s softball team and an Honors College student, has pushed herself to excel on the field and in the classroom to show other women and girls that they can accomplish anything they set their minds to.
 “Women bring a new perspective to problem-solving that is important in engineering.
 We have different experiences, different ideas, and we can do it just as well as men,” says Dadig.

 At Mason, she sees the disparity in her classes.
 “While about half of my professors in civil engineering at Mason are women, which is inspiring, most of my classmates are still men,” she says.